-Consultee response theme Mersey Gateway Crossing Board response Many respondents acknowledged the need for toll charges to support bridge maintenance Some respondents considered a 20% increase in the context of cumulative inflation since 2017, and toll charges having been static for seven years as reasonable and appropriate Many respondents highlighted the improved travel experiences and reliability that the Mersey Gateway Bridge provides The Mersey Gateway Bridge is the centrepiece of the project, but the project budget also covers the junction and road improvements made to and the maintenance of 9 miles of approach roads across Halton, ranging from the M56 junction to the south of Runcorn to the A562 in Widnes and the free-flow tolling operation that runs across both bridges.
-This feedback reflects what bridge users have previously said to us - in merseyflow's 2024 Customer Service Survey, respondents said that on average they save over 75 minutes every week travelling in and around Halton and crossing the river compared to their average journey times before the Mersey Gateway Bridge opened.
-The same survey also found that: 72% of customers said the standard of service was 'excellent' or 'good' A clear majority of all respondents said it was 'easy' or 'very easy' to pay or manage payment for their crossings The Mersey Gateway Crossings Board is continuing to work with merseyflow to identify and continually make improvements to the tolling system to make it as easy as possible for drivers to pay or manage payments for their crossings.
+Many respondents acknowledged the need for toll charges to support bridge maintenanceThe Mersey Gateway Bridge is the centrepiece of the project, but the project budget also covers the junction and road improvements made to and the maintenance of 9 miles of approach roads across Halton, ranging from the M56 junction to the south of Runcom to the A562 in Widnes and the free-flow tolling operation that runs across both bridges.Many respondents highlighted the improved travel experiences and reliability that the Mersey Gateway Bridge providesThis feedback reflects what bridge users have previously said to us - in merseyflow's 2024 Customer Service survey, respondents said that on average they save over 75 minutes every week travelling in and around Halton and crossing the river compared to their average journey times before the Mersey Gateway Bridge opened. • 72% of customers said the standard of service was 'excellent' or 'good' • A clear majority of all respondents said it was 'easy' or 'very easy' to pay or manage payment for their crossingsThe Mersey Gateway Crossings Board is continuing to work with merseyflow to identify and continually make improvements to the tolling system to make it as easy as possible for drivers to pay or manage payments for their crossings.
 We also continue to work with Merseylink, which is responsible for the ongoing maintenance of both bridges and the approach roads to ensure a seamless journey experience wherever possible.